-- Step 1 Choose Certificates > OCSP Client Profile. - Step 2 Enter the values to add an OCSP Client Profile. - Step 3 Click Submit.
+- Step 1 In the ISE-PIC GUI, click the Menu icon (=) and choose Certificates > OCSP Client Profile. - Step 2 Enter the values to add an OCSP Client Profile. - Step 3 Click Submit.

 OCSP Statistics Counters

 Cisco ISE uses OCSP counters to log and monitor the data and health of the OCSP servers.
 Logging occurs every five minutes.
 Cisco ISE sends a syslog message to the Monitoring node and it is preserved in the local store.
 The local store contains data from the previous five minutes.
 After Cisco ISE sends the syslog message, the counters are recalculated for the next interval.
 This means, after five minutes, a new five-minute window interval starts again.